 If you are travelling soon and need a new passport photo, we figured out for you which photo booth app is best at creating a photo for your passport and any other type of document.
-Why spend a fortune on photos taken by a photographer if you can take photos yourself from home for free or for as little as $4.99?
 In the previous article, we reviewed 5 popular passport photo services but only 2 stood out.
-Let’s now check in-depth which app is the best for DIY photos.
+Let’s now check in-depth which app is the best for DIY passport photos.

 First of all, let’s talk about the design.
 When you enter PersoFoto’s website, you’ll see an attractive yellow page that shows its web designer really invested time and effort in building it.
 This eye-catching app makes it look professional and trustworthy and surely attracts users.
-Meanwhile, Passport Photo Online decided to stay simple and minimalistic but has maybe many features to offer.
+Meanwhile, Passport Photo Online decided to stay simple and minimalist but might have many features to offer.
 Let’s go further and check if their tools are valuable.

 In my case, it was quite difficult to upload a picture and to use my webcam.
 I tried 7 times with different .jpeg pictures as required and I keep receiving these messages: This is not a valid image file: and Sorry, but we could not find or activate a webcam.
 (I’m using a Macbook Air with an integrated webcam)